Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Catalog

 The \acro{map} estimates of the absorber redshift $\zd$ are remarkably close to the catalog figures.
-The median difference between the two is $-1.0 \times 10^{-4}$ ($-30.0\,\text{km\,s}^{-1}$) and the interquartile range is $2.2 \times 10^{-3}$ ($659\,\text{km\,s}^{-1}$).
-Figure \ref{kdes}(\subref{hat_z_dlas_kde}) displays a kernel density estimate of the distribution of the difference between the \acro{map} $\zd$ estimates and the values reported in the concordance catalog, for the \acro{dla}s reported in the catalog.
+The median difference between the two is $-2.7 \times 10^{-4}$ ($-80.6\,\text{km\,s}^{-1}$) and the interquartile range is $2.5 \times 10^{-3}$ ($742\,\text{km\,s}^{-1}$).
+Figure \ref{hat_z_dlas_kde} displays a kernel density estimate of the distribution of the difference between the \acro{map} $\zd$ estimates and the values reported in the concordance catalog.

+Examining the larger `errors' in our estimation of $\zd$, we make an interesting observation that several $\zd$ values reported in the concordance catalog correspond exactly to the central wavelength of Lyman-$\beta$ absorption for our redshift estimates.
+There does not seem to be an obvious pattern in the reverse direction, indicating that our method is less susceptible that previous techniques to mistaking Lyman-$\beta$ absorption for Lyman-$\alpha$ absorption.
+Unlike previous approaches, which involve Voigt profile fitting to Lyman-$\alpha$ absorption only, we model the entire spectrum jointly, as well as the entire absorption profile corresponding to a given set of object parameters.
+Samples incorrectly setting $\zd$ corresponding to a Lyman-$\beta$ absorption feature should explain the observed spectrum worse than a sample setting $\zd$ corresponding to a Lyman-$\alpha$ absorption feature, which in our setup can better explain both the larger Lyman-$\alpha$ absorption as well as the corresponding Lyman-$\beta$ feature.

 The \acro{map} estimates of the log column density $\lni$ show more variation with the catalog figures.
-The median difference between the two is quite small, only $0.026$\,dex.
+The median difference between the two is quite small, only $0.030$\,dex.
 The interquartile range, however, is nontrivial at approximately $0.27$\,dex.
-Figure \ref{kdes}(\subref{hat_log_nhis_kde}) displays a kernel density estimate of the distribution of the difference between the \acro{map} $\lni$ values versus the values reported in the concordance catalog, for the \acro{dla}s reported in the catalog.
+Figure \ref{hat_log_nhis_kde} displays a kernel density estimate of the distribution of the difference between the \acro{map} $\lni$ values versus the values reported in the concordance catalog.

 In practice, for suspected \acro{dla}s, we suggest standard procedures for Voigt-profile fitting, if an accurate estimate of the parameters is desired.
 Our \acro{dla}-detection procedure is primarily concerned with the evidence contained in the entire set of parameter samples, and the \acro{map} estimate carries no special significance.
 In particular, several parameter ranges might have large likelihood, corresponding to several potential absorption features.
 The \acro{map} estimate alone cannot convey such information.